ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 * The :path and :scheme pseudo-header fields SHALL NOT be empty.
 Their values SHALL contain the scheme and path from the URI Template after the URI Template expansion process has been completed; see {{client-config}}.
-  Variables in the URI template can determine the scope of the request, such as requesting full-tunnel IP packet forwarding, or a specific proxied flow;
+  Variables in the URI Template can determine the scope of the request, such as requesting full-tunnel IP packet forwarding, or a specific proxied flow;
   see {{scope}}.